 The ground magnetic data was acquired along north-south oriented multiple traverses with east-west tie lines.
-A total of 63.4 line kilometres of ground magnetic data was collected with 14.15 line kilometres in Area 7, 34.5 line kilometres in Area 10A and 14.4 line kilometres in area 10B (Figures 8 to 12).
-In Areas 7and 10A the line spacing along the easting was 100m apart except in Area 10B where line spacing was 50m apart.
+A total of 34.95 line kilometres of ground magnetic data was collected with 14.15 line km in Area 7 and 20.8 line km in Area 9 (Figures 8 to 11).
+The survey line spacing along the easting was 100m apart.
 Tie lines interval varied and ranged between 100 to 800m apart.